The Second Intermediate Period

 A politically incorrect tale of immigration

-In the years around 1770 BC, Egypt once again fell apart.
+In the years around 1770 BC, Egypt once again fell apart and the Hyksos invaders established themselves in the north.
 We enter the second intermediate period, and there are two big questions that we need to ask.
 Firstly, why did it fall apart?
 And secondly, the big current question in the early 21st century, what part in the collapse did immigration play?

 We must begin by challenging one of the deepest held beliefs of archaeologists, that is our disbelief in the great man theory.
 History tends to revolve around ‘great men’, and the great changes are seen as being driven by great men – Augustus, Joan of Arc, Queen Elizabeth, Napoleon, or Winston Churchill.
 Archaeologists however do not believe in great men.
 We look at the underlying causes which bring about changes regardless of individuals.
 Yet the ‘intermediate periods’ challenge these beliefs, for in both cases it seems that it was the weakness of the rulers – not great men but weak men who were followed by the collapse of centralised power.
 In the first intermediate period, it was basically the rule of a single man Pepi I who ruled for 60 years, and who ruled weakly, allowing local rulers, the nomarchs to take over power.
 In the second intermediate period, the reverse happened, and the strong rulers of the 12th dynasty were followed by a series of weak rulers in the 13th dynasty who were followed by a collapse in the 14th to 16th dynasties which become simply a mass of names of which Egyptologists try to make sense, and determine how far they were Hyksos rulers in the north, or Theban rulers in the south.
 Was it the weakness of the rulers that led to the collapse?
 Or had the glue that held the Egyptian state together become so weak that ruling was impossible?
 Do historians or archaeologists win?
 Shall we call it a draw?